-An Immunisation Consent Form and Pre-Vaccination Checklist must be completed and presented at the clinic.
+An Immunisation Consent Form and Pre-vaccination Checklist must be completed and presented at the clinic.
 This form must be completed and signed by the child's parent or legal guardian before any vaccinations can be provided.
-A carer may bring the child to the clinic but the forms must be completed and signed by the child's parent or guardian.

 The Government updates a schedule which outlines what immunisations are required at different ages.
 To view this schedule please use the following link: National Immunisation Program Schedule and/or Queensland Health website: www.health.qld.gov.au/immunisation

-NOTE: Due to the increase in whooping cough in the community, it is recommended that infants receive their vaccinations at 6 weeks of age ahead of the 8 weeks as indicated in the National Immunisation Program.
+NOTE: Due to the increase of whooping cough in the community, it is recommended that infants receive their vaccinations at six weeks of age instead of the eight weeks as indicated in the National Immunisation Program.

 Ipswich City Council also provides the following vaccinations to eligible adults at their community immunisation clinics:

 Measles, Mumps and Rubella (MMR)

 Any person born after 1/1/1966 is eligible for a free dose of the MMR vaccine.
-A person requires 2 doses of the vaccine to offer maximum protection against these diseases.
+A person requires two doses of the vaccine to offer maximum protection against these diseases.

 This vaccine is provided free for any persons:

 During the flu season (winter months), this vaccination is provided free for any person each year who is:

-This program is offered to any high school aged student in the appropriate year level.
+This program is offered to any high school aged student at school in the eligible level.
 The following vaccinations are offered free:

-If your child is in the above year level but does not attend school they are still entitled to the free vaccines, forms are available at Ipswich City Council's community clinics.
+If your child is in the above year level age group but does not attend school they are still entitled to the free vaccines, forms are available at Ipswich City Council's community clinics.

 Before a student can be vaccinated at school a completed and signed Queensland Health Consent Form must be provided.

 Any student who has missed a vaccination at school can attend any of the immunisation clinics listed or for further information please contact Council on (07) 3810 6666.

-Queensland Health provides resources and further information for parents and schools about the School Based Vaccination Program, including Principal Kits and fact sheets.
+Queensland Health provides resources and further information for parents and schools about the School Immunisation Program, including principal kits and fact sheets.